Skip to main content

 Accordion

 AP Computer Science is both a course for potential computer science majors and a foundation course for students planning to study in other technical fields such as engineering, physics, chemistry, geology, and biology.
 The course emphasizes object-oriented program design and implementation using the Java programming language, procedural abstraction, and in-depth study of algorithms, data structures, and data abstractions.
 The course explores issues of real-world software development practices as well as the social, ethical and legal issues of computing systems.
 Instruction includes preparation for the AP Computer Science A exam, as well as exploration of industry topics such as collaboration on projects of scale and distribution of software.
-Access to and regular practice with computing resources outside of the classroom is expected, as substantial time may be required to complete many of the larger assignments.
+Access to, and regular practice with computing resources outside of the classroom is expected, as substantial time may be required to complete many of the larger assignments.